mobius-home/nexus/guides/UsingNexusLocally.md

 1. Elixir 1.12+
 1. Erlang OTP 24+
 1. Phoenix 1.6+
-1. Docker or an instance of Timescale DB
+1. Docker or an instance of PostgreSQL and an instance of InfluxDB

-If you are using docker for your Timescale DB in the project directory run:

 ## Up and running